dataset-ninja/nu-images/README.md

-# nuImages: A multimodal dataset for autonomous driving
+# nuImages: A Multimodal Dataset for Autonomous Driving

 nuImages is a dataset for instance segmentation, semantic segmentation, and object detection tasks.